 You need to assign your Hopper subscriptions to the Hopper template used for Arbitrage.

-Market Arbitrage: When using Market Arbitrage, it is recommended to own at least 2 Base currencies and multiple other currencies.
+Market Arbitrage: When using Market Arbitrage, it is recommended to own at least 2 base currencies and multiple other currencies.
 Since Market Arbitrage functions on one exchange, you don't have to hold funds on other exchanges.
-However, Market Arbitrage does work on multiple exchanges, it will execute trades where the profits are the highest.
+However, Market Arbitrage does work on multiple exchanges, and it will execute trades where the profits are the highest.

 The Base config is the brain of your Hopper.
 Therefore, you must make sure to configure it correctly.
-The first thing you have to do is filling the amounts in the Coins and amounts tab.
+The first thing you have to do is fill the amounts in the Coins and amounts tab.

 Also, make sure to select a minimum amount per market (Base currency).

 When selecting trading pairs, select currencies with enough liquidity that still offer arbitrage opportunities.
 When currencies are too liquid, there is a high chance that you don't see any opportunities.
 On the other hand, when currencies are not liquid at all, trades won't be fully executed and you could be stuck with bags.
 The value of the currencies selected on the exchange will differ in value too.
 Therefore, know which coins you are trading.

 It sometimes occurs that the same currency has two different abbreviations/symbols on different exchanges.
 In these cases, please contact support at email@example.com.

 The Hopper output will provide you with all information on the Arbitrage bot.
 Iit will show you what the issue is when an order can't be placed, how you can fix the problem, and more information regarding the base config settings the Hopper checks.
 In the screenshot, you can see that there are not enough funds and that this is why the order can't be created.

 Output Error Messages Unable to retrieve orderbook from exchange.
 Solution: This is usually a temporary error, if you keep getting this message, please contact support.